Lightning-AI/pytorch-lightning/docs/source/common/lightning_module.rst

 - You can export to onnx using :meth:`~pytorch_lightning.core.lightning.LightningModule.to_onnx`.
 - Or trace using Jit using :meth:`~pytorch_lightning.core.lightning.LightningModule.to_torchscript`.
-- Or run in the python runtime.
+- Or run in the Python runtime.

 .. code-block:: python